Mark Anderson ('85)

 Patrick Provost-Smith completed his Ph.D. in intellectual history in 2002, and joined the faculty of Harvard Divinity School in 2003 as Assistant Professor of the History of Christianity.
 His primary interests have been in the intellectual history of Christianity, especially in the encounter of Christians with non-Christian cultures, religions, and political regimes, and most prominently during the early modern period.
 He has written articles concerning Christian encounters with others, the confluence of intellectual history, theology, and religious ethics in early modern Christianity, and taught numerous graduate courses in those areas as well as in approaches to contemporary critical theory and continental philosophy.
 He taught at Harvard for five years before leaving to pursue other interests.
 He has also taught as visiting professor at the Perkins School of Theology at the Southern Methodist University (Dallas, TX), and the Catholic Theological Union (Chicago).
 He currently resides in the Dallas area.

-My teaching ranges from creative writing (fiction and travel writing) to the study of and critical writing about literature, both poetry and fiction.
-My first published story, "The Island of the Mapmaker's Wife," appeared in the 1990 O. Henry Prize Stories collection.
-A collection of stories, The Island of the Mapmaker's Wife and Other Tales, appeared in 1996 (Harmony) and my first novel, The Genius of Affection (Harmony) was published in August 1999.
+Her teaching ranges from creative writing (fiction and travel writing) to the study of and critical writing about literature, both poetry and fiction.
+Her first published story, "The Island of the Mapmaker's Wife," appeared in the 1990 O. Henry Prize Stories collection.
+A collection of stories, The Island of the Mapmaker's Wife and Other Tales, appeared in 1996 (Harmony) and her first novel, The Genius of Affection (Harmony) was published in August 1999.